 9. How long is the turtle nesting season?

 The turtle nesting season starts in January and continues till March.
-Our walks are conducted sometimes into April because hatchlings from our nests keep emerging and on the beaches we sometimes find hatchlings which have emerged from wild nests.
+Our volunteers will walk into April because on the beaches we sometimes find hatchlings which have emerged from wild nests.
 We need to safely release them into the sea.

 No, you don’t have to make any payment to participate in the walk.
 SSTCN is a non profit organization run entirely by volunteers.

-As such we have no age restrictions.
-However, the walk spans 7 kilometers of beach so we need to be sufficiently fit.
-For very young children and for the elderly, who aren’t up to staying awake and walking through the night, we suggest that they visit the hatchery in March and April and witness hatchlings being released.
+The walk spans 7 kilometers of beach so we need to be sufficiently fit.
+For young children and for the elderly, who aren’t up to staying awake and walking through the night, we suggest that they visit the hatchery in March and April and witness hatchlings being released.

-The walk is open to everyone.
-Several schools and colleges organize for their students to join us.
-As mentioned earlier, we have no age restrictions.
-The only criteria we look for in our participants are an interest in the environment and some basic levels of fitness.
+This year the walk is open to all.
+The only criteria we look for are an interest in the environment and some basic levels of fitness.

 We generally walk near the shoreline.

 We can dress in comfortable clothes and sandals but preferably not shoes which can get uncomfortable when wet.
-From January to mid February it can be quite cold in the nights and it is better to wear something a little warm.
-Shorts/ three quarters and tee shirt are preferable after mid February as other clothes may get wet and it is quite warm anyway.
+In January and February it can be quite cold in the nights and it is better to wear something extra to keep warm.
+Shorts/ three quarters and tee shirt are preferable in March as it gets warmer.